 Websites are probably one of the main “things” that you will find on the Internet, but there are quite a number of technical terms to know here.
 These are actually pretty simple terms, but somehow, geeky technical folks love to make them sound difficult.

-- Website – A site on the Internet that serves information or provide a service.
+- Website – A site on the Internet that serves information or provides a service.

 - Webpage – A page on the website.